I’ve written a ton of screenplays over the years with and without software. When I first started screenwriting, I asked myself this same question.

 The great thing is that this software pairs nicely with other screenwriting software to make both even more effective.

-I’m talking about my favorite AI writer, Jarvis.
+I’m talking about my favorite AI writer, Jasper.
 It takes some training to maximize the tool, but once you learn it, you’ll be a scriptwriting machine.

-You can try Jarvis out right now with a 7-day money-back guarantee.
+You can try Jasper out right now with a 7-day money-back guarantee.

 Yes, it’s used mostly by bloggers and copywriters (like me), but don’t be fooled.
 People (like me) are also using it to write books, novels, stories, and screenplays.